imuttam/imuttam/README.md

+- 👀Dedicated learner passionate teacher.
 - 👀 Programming with Python.
+- 🌱 web developement with django.
+- 🌱app development with flask
-- 🌱 Flask and Django Programming.
+- 🌱sqlite and postgres sql using python.

 <!---